top of page

 A 7/19/18/9 Electric Linear Chromatic with three installed magnetic pickups

-This hammered dulcimer has been transformed into an acoustic/electric dulcimer with a semi-permanent installation of strip humbucking magnetic pickups sized for the instrument.
+This hammered dulcimer has been transformed into an acoustic/electric dulcimer with a semi-permanent installation of strip hum-bucking magnetic pickups sized for the instrument.
 These pickups will not feedback and will not pick up ambient vibrations.
 They only read the movement of steel strings exactly like an electric guitar.
 All three pickups are raised by shims to the optimum height and then attached to the soundboard with brass screws.
-Shielded cables from each pickup are run internally to a small transformer and ultimately to a 1/4" phone jack for connection to a board, amp and speakers.
-Unfortunately to move in this direction, it will cost you and you'll have a few extra holes drilled into the top of your instrument.
-Installation of the three strip humbucking magnetic pickups and replacement of all phosphor bronze solid and wound strings with steel and stainless steel wound strings on a 10/19/18/8 LC would add $975 to the cost of the instrument.
-Contact me for other size dulcimers
+Shielded cables from each pickup are run internally to a small transformer and ultimately to a 1/4" phone jack for connection to a mixing board, amp and speakers.
+Each strip magnetic pickup can be isolated to its own jack if you want separate control of that pickup.
+The dulcimer would have all steel or steel wound strings to optimize the pickup's ability to amplify.
+Shown is a Linear Chromatic Dulcimer but other dulcimers can be retrofitted with these pickups.
+Contact me to get current prices for such an installation.

 Designing An Electric Hammered Dulcimer